 Life Meter: Averted.
 To clear a song, you simply need 700,000 points out of 1 million.
-This averts the score-pass/fail dissonance seen in other Bemani games, though it does mean that an all-Good run (which falls well below 700k) will result in stage failure.
+This averts the score-pass/fail dissonance seen in other Bemani games, though it does mean that an all-Good run (which would give you a score of 460K) will result in stage failure.

 Mercy Mode: If you're playing without a card and fail your first stage, you'll be "Saved" and allowed to advanced to the next stage.
 In a multiplayer game, if at least one player clears the song, everyone moves to the next stage regardless of score.